Craig Bartlett: Career

 In 2002, he published the official novelization of the first Hey Arnold! movie (having written it with Maggie Groening; ISBN 978-0-6898-5136-0).

 In 2005, Bartlett returned to BRC to make a multimedia simulator attraction for NASA's Kennedy Space Center in Cape Canaveral, Florida, called the Shuttle Launch Experience.
 In the course of the three-year project, Bartlett interviewed 26 astronauts to gather their experiences from launch to orbit.
 One of these was four-time shuttle flier and commander and current NASA Administrator Charles F. Bolden Jr.

 After developing various pilots and feature scripts, Bartlett moved to The Jim Henson Company, where he co-wrote the animated film Unstable Fables: 3 Pigs and a Baby.
 He stayed at Henson to work as story editor on a PBS Kids preschool show called Sid the Science Kid with PBS executive Linda Simensky, whom he had worked with at Nickelodeon and Cartoon Network.

 In September 2008, a show for preschoolers called Dinosaur Train was picked up by PBS Kids; produced by The Jim Henson Company, this was the first show created by Bartlett to be picked up since Hey Arnold!.
 The series debuted on PBS stations on September 7, 2009.

 In April 2015, Ready Jet Go! (formerly Jet Propulsion) was also picked up by PBS Kids.
 Produced by Wind Dancer Films and his company, Snee-Oosh, Inc., the series premiered on PBS stations on February 15, 2016.

 In November 2015, Viacom announced that Bartlett would return to Nickelodeon to write Hey Arnold!: The Jungle Movie.
 It premiered on November 24, 2017.

 Personal life

 Bartlett attended and graduated from Anacortes High School in Anacortes, Washington.
 In 1987, Bartlett married Lisa Groening, sister of Matt Groening, creator of The Simpsons, Futurama and Disenchantment, after whom Lisa Simpson is named.
 They have two children, Matt and Katie.
 In August 2018, it was reported that Craig and Lisa were going through a divorce settlement and that they had been separated since 2015.
+Bartlett is highly fond of jazz music, as composer Jim Lang has scored all his created series.
+Bartlett is also a huge fan of popular culture, ranging from The Beatles, Elvis Presley, Frank Sinatra, and David Bowie to Star Wars, Star Trek, The Wizard of Oz, Titanic, Peanuts, and the films of Hayao Miyazaki.